 The best way to determine whether the MapQuest Route Planner App makes sense for your company is by evaluating your needs.
 Here are the most common factors companies need to consider when picking a mapping app.

 - Number of Stops: MapQuest’s free version allows up to 26 stops per route, which is higher than most companies need.
-However, some companies need significantly more stops, especially for longer trips.
+However, some companies need significantly more stops than what MapQuest multi-stop offer, especially for longer trips.

 - Route Optimization: Companies need to optimize in different ways.
 Sometimes speed is the most critical factor, while other times you want the shortest distance.
 These are not always the same route.